GeWu-Lab/MokA/README.md

 ## 🌴 Update
-We have updated the organized code, checkpoint and predicted results!
+We have updated the organized code, checkpoint, and predicted results!